tomimarson/mock-ecs-cloudformation/README.md

 6. Monitoring and Logging:
     - Implement basic logging for the application using AWS CloudWatch Logs.
     - Configure CloudWatch Alarms to monitor key performance metrics.

-Deliverables:

-1. CloudFormation Template:
-    - Include all necessary AWS resources for the deployment.
-    - Clearly document each resource and its purpose.
-    - Parameterize aspects such as VPC CIDR, subnet configurations, container image, etc.
-2. README Documentation:
-    - Provide clear instructions on how to deploy the CloudFormation stack.
-    - Include any prerequisites and steps for customization.
-3. Demonstration:
-    - Deploy the CloudFormation stack in a test environment.
-    - Validate the application's functionality.
-    - Provide any additional notes or considerations regarding the implementation.

-Submission Instructions:
-    - Create a GitHub repository.
-    - Submit all your code;
-    - Share the link with us.
 ```

 ## Introduction